Why Quality Assurance Is Essential to Any Delivery Team

 Like any team, a QA team is strong and successful when it’s well organized, features a healthy atmosphere, motivation, a common goal.
 All of this is the result of good management.
 Typically, a quality assurance team lead possesses superior technical skills and expertise, but not necessarily the knowledge of how to run a QA team.
 Aside from the general guidelines on team-building, here are some industry specific recommendations that are worth considering and implementing:

-- Make sure that the requirements for each test case are specified clearly and understood by team members for better performance
+- Make sure that the requirements for each test case are specified clearly and understood by team members for greater performance

 - Establish rules and processes for everyone to follow (you can involve all team members in their creation)